unstoppabledomains/dev-docs/getting-started/glossary.md

 **Domain Endings**: Also known as TLD or domain extension, is the last segment of a domain name or the part that follows immediately after the `dot` symbol, i.e., `.crypto`, `.nft`, `.x`.

-**Domain Name System (DNS)**: The hierarchical and decentralized naming system used to identify computers, services, and other resources reachable through the Internet or other Internet Protocol networks.
+**Domain Name System (DNS)**: The hierarchical and decentralized naming system used to identify computers, services, and other resources reachable through the internet or other Internet Protocol networks.

 **Domain Resolution**: The process of retrieving the records associated with an NFT domain, i.e., cryptocurrency addresses, chat IDs, and IPFS hashes for decentralized websites.

 ### E

-**ERC-20**: The Ethereum token standard, providing a standardized smart contract structure for fungible tokens.
+**ERC-20**: The Ethereum token standard providing a standardized smart contract structure for fungible tokens.

-**ERC-721**: An Ethereum token standard which allows for the formation of unique tokens, otherwise known as NFTs or non-fungible tokens.
+**ERC-721**: An Ethereum token standard that allows for the formation of unique tokens, otherwise known as NFTs or non-fungible tokens.
 Unlike the ERC-20 standard, ERC-721 tokens have specific properties that allow each to be uniquely identified and valued independently of one another.

 **Ethereum**: A public blockchain serving as the foundation for decentralized applications.
 Ethereum is a turing complete language, allowing users to write and deploy complex, self-executing smart contracts that live on the blockchain.